10 facts about the coronavirus

 – Approximately 14 percent of the infections are serious, and about 5 percent of cases are critical.
 Of the cases in Hubei approx. 2.3 percent have died of pneumonia but half of these are patients who have had critical illness and often are older patients with underlying disease.
 The mortality rates are lower in the rest of the world at 0.3 percent.
 Many patients who experience severe disease have Diabetes, pulmonary disease or other chronic diseases and in Hubei region approximately 4 percent of cases were in front line healthcare workers.

-– So far, approximately 50 countries have reported infection and we have had the first case of an infected traveller coming to Norway.
+– So far, approximately 50 countries have reported infection and we have recently had the first case of an infected traveller coming to Norway.
 About 86 percent of cases cause mild respiratory tract infections.
 The virus is only dangerous if it spreads easily between people in Norway.

 8. What is the definition of a pandemic?